Shaken South Africans Clean Up After Deadly Unrest - UrduPoint

 The rioting caused widespread destruction, leaving thousands of businesses trashed, including many retail shops that were specifically targeted.

-As an uneasy calm set in Saturday, residents in Durban in the hard-hit KwaZulu-Natal province swept up debris at the Dube shopping centre, shovelling it into refuse bags.
+As an uneasy calm set in Saturday, residents in the hard-hit KwaZulu-Natal province swept up debris at the Dube Village Mall in the township of Inanda, north of Durban, shovelling it into refuse bags.

 Behind them walls topped with spikes and razor wire had been spray painted with the words "Free Zuma".